How to Avoid the Hook Effect & Ensure Accurate Pregnancy Results

 | Reviewed By Amanda Lundberg, BSN, RN

 Though hook effect results are rare, they can happen.
-Know everything you can to determine if the pregnancy test you took gave you an accurate reading.

 A hook effect pregnancy test occurs when you are pregnant but get a false negative reading on a test.
 This can happen with blood or urine tests.